 The book is far more detailed in the events that made up Michael’s life; for example, his life in the Norwegian navy, his mixed- race heritage and with that his ability to manoeuvre both intimate black and white circles, his charm, his wit, and the several crossroads he reached in life where he could have transformed his life in positive ways.

-The performance of ‘X’ was simply a story told through words, images and music.
-We tried to portray Michael X as the more complex figure he was…
+The performance of ‘X’ was a story told through words, images and music.
+We tried our best to portray Michael X in all his complexities.

 I created a sequence of samples from various sources that could best elucidate the timeline of events.
 I wanted to trigger them manually because I am not a massive fan of staring at illuminated computer logos, but with playing keyboard, it proved too challenging for the time available so the machine (with black taped logo) was featured.